 Operators use Cockpit to inspect running and completed process instances and take care of incidents.
-An operator can be a technical person, like a system administrator or DevOps engineer, but it can also be someone working in a business department.
+An operator can be a technical person like a system administrator or DevOps engineer but it can also be someone working in the business department.

-The Camunda BPM Enterprise Edition comes with an advanced version of Cockpit, that includes the following features:
+The Camunda BPM Enterprise Edition comes with an advanced version of Cockpit which includes the following features:

-The response time for the Camunda support is usually way better than the guaranteed SLA: On average, our customers get a qualified response to their requests within 80 minutes.
-When necessary, we are often able to deliver a patch release to fix a reported bug at the same day we received the report.
+The response time for Camunda support is generally better than the guaranteed SLA: On average our customers get a qualified response to their requests within 80 minutes.
+When necessary we are often able to deliver a patch release to fix a reported bug on the same day we receive the report.

 Camunda's Net Promoter Score (NPS) as a known metric for benchmarking customer satisfaction is currently more than 75%.

-We have received very positive feedback for our support from numerous organizations using Camunda for mission-critical business processes, among them AT&T, Allianz Indonesia, Deutsche Bahn, Financial Regulatory Authority (FINRA), Lufthansa Technik, T-Mobile Austria, Zalando.
-You can find some of their statements in the right column.
+We have received very positive feedback for our support from numerous organizations using Camunda for mission-critical business processes, among them are AT&T, Allianz Indonesia, Deutsche Bahn, Financial Regulatory Authority (FINRA), Lufthansa Technik, T-Mobile Austria, and Zalando.

 The support offered in the base editions is based on the "Standard SLA".
-You can choose "Advanced SLA" optionally.
+You can also choose the "Advanced SLA" option.
 This only effects particularly critical incidents ("Severity Level 1 incidents").
 The "Advanced SLA" option is therefore especially useful if you want to protect the most critical processes in your live operation.